Everest Base Camp Helicopter Tour

 Lukla to Everest View Hotel on Helicopter

-When we reach Lukla, we land a helicopter at Tenzing Hiallry airport to refuel it.
+When we reach Lukla, we land a helicopter at Tenzing Hillary airport to refuel it.
 When unloading the fuel, you’ll have enough time for refreshments there.
 You’ll also get a chance to see another helicopter land there.
-Lukla Airport is your starting point for an amazing journey.
+Lukla Airport is your starting point for a fantastic journey.

 After refilling the fuel, you’ll continue your journey to Hotel Everest View.
 This luxurious hotel lies at an altitude of 3880m and provides 360-degree views of the surroundings.
 The Everest View Hotel provides access to the region’s natural beauty.